redox-os/website/content/news/rsoc-dwrr.md

     ```

     As this is a very idealised workflow, the only important metric to note here is Avg Response Time, as we will see further, the response time for RR is the lowest, but as discussed previously, we have no way of assigning different priorities to our tasks.

+    Response Time is how long it takes a task to start running (time of first execution - time of arrival)

 2. Deficit Weighted Round Robin